FF-LOGO: Cross-Modality Point Cloud Registration with Feature Filtering and Local to Global Optimization: Abstract

 \section{Abstract}

-Cross-modality point cloud registration is confronted with significant challenges due to inherent differences in modalities between different sensors.
-We propose a cross-modality point cloud registration framework FF-LOGO: a cross-modality point cloud registration method with feature filtering and local-global optimization.
+Cross-modality point cloud registration is confronted with significant challenges due to inherent differences in modalities between sensors.
+To deal with this problem, we propose FF-LOGO: a cross-modality point cloud registration framework with Feature Filtering and LOcal-Global Optimization.
 The cross-modality feature correlation filtering module extracts geometric transformation-invariant features from cross-modality point clouds and achieves point selection by feature matching.
 We also introduce a cross-modality optimization process, including a local adaptive key region aggregation module and a global modality consistency fusion optimization module.
 Experimental results demonstrate that our two-stage optimization significantly improves the registration accuracy of the feature association and selection module.
 Our method achieves a substantial increase in recall rate compared to the current state-of-the-art methods on the 3DCSR dataset, improving from 40.59\% to 75.74\%.
 Our code will be available at https://github.com/wangmohan17/FFLOGO.